Screening for colon cancer

 cancer with a single test or a combination of tests reduces your chance of

 having complications and dying from colon cancer.

 Experts recommend routine colon cancer testing for everyone between the ages of 50 and 75 who has a normal risk for colon cancer.
 People with a

-higher risk, such as African Americans and people with a strong family history
+higher risk, such as those with a strong family history

 of colon cancer, may need to be tested sooner.
 Talk to your doctor about when you